CBIIT/icdc-bioinformatics/docs/index.md

 Welcome to the Canine Agility Training Center
 ========================================================

-This website contains a library of tutorials for the Integrated Canine Data Commons (ICDC) and the interoperability with the Cancer Genomics Cloud (CGC).
+This website contains a library of tutorials for exploring data within the Integrated Canine Data Commons (ICDC) and conducting analysis using the connected cloud resource, the Cancer Genomics Cloud (CGC).

 === "Explore ICDC Data"